Virus-Axel/godot-solana-sdk/README.md

 # godot-solana-sdk
 A GDExtention with bindings to the solana-sdk.
 This plugin provides the possibility to create Solana transaction in your Godot game.
 This can be usefull when utilizing NFTs or other Solana smart contracts.
+The plugin builds for all platforms supported by Godot, but currently not verified on version >= 4.1.

 # How to use
 Download the binaries in the release section [here](https://github.com/Virus-Axel/godot-solana-sdk/releases). place the binaries anywhere in your godot project directory under res://bin/.
 Reload your project and you are good to go.